 - 1/4 teaspoon of sea salt

-- 1/4 cup pistachios (reserve to add to the top of the cookies prior to baking)
+- 1/4 cup chopped pistachios (reserve to add to the top of the cookies prior to baking)

 - 1/2 cup shredded unsweetened coconut